Appreciation

 Contents insurance

-An insurance policy that protects possessions within the home – different to buildings insurance which is purchased upon exchange to protect buyers in the event of structural damage to their new home.
+Contents insurance is a policy that protects possessions within the home – different to buildings insurance which is designed to protect buyers in the event of structural damage to their home.

 Conveyancing